adulau/the-art-of-pivoting/book/README.md

 ### The Danger of Single-Model Reasoning

 Models like the Pyramid of Pain are valuable for teaching, but they can become restrictive if treated as absolute truth.
-The assumption that “high-value indicators are hard to change” encourages analysts to prioritize certificates, cryptographic hashes, or infrastructure identifiers, while disregarding weaker signals.
+The assumption that “high-value indicators are hard to change” encourages analysts to prioritize TTPs, certificates, cryptographic hashes, or infrastructure identifiers, while disregarding weaker signals.
 In reality, modern adversaries routinely automate or outsource the rotation of high-value indicators: cloud instances are redeployed in seconds, TLS certificates are regenerated for free, and containerized command-and-control servers can be destroyed and rebuilt faster than defenders can react.

 At the same time, low-entropy or unconventional indicators often become the most revealing.
 Reused cookie names, favicons, Google Analytics identifiers, forum nicknames, vanity onion prefixes, or repeated API paths are frequently left untouched.
 These elements do not appear at the top of any model, yet they provide persistent and highly effective pivot points—because attackers do not consider them “indicators” worth hiding.

-In short, strict adherence to a single model introduces blind spots.
-The real world rewards flexible analysis, composite correlation, and attention to the traces adversaries ignore.
+In short, **strict adherence to a single model introduces blind spots**.
+The real world rewards flexible analysis, composite correlation, and attention to the traces adversaries ignore or disregard.

 ### Re-evaluating Our Indicator Collection and Pivoting Practices